-Library Holdings: The library contains more than 26,550 books in print, and provides online access to more than 1,00,000 eBooks.
+Library Holdings: The library contains more than 27,000 books in print, and provides online access to more than 100,000 eBooks.
 The library also houses 24,000 bound volumes of scholarly journals

 Online Databases: Library has online access to 8,500 journals available from 25 different online resources.
-Some of the most popular databases are Science Direct, Lippincott Williams & Wilkins, Journals @Ovid, Accessmedicine, WileyInterScience, Cochrane Library, UpToDate, MDConsult, Mosby's NursingConsult, Ebrary, Springerlink and PubMed.
+Some of the most popular databases are Science Direct, Lippincott Williams & Wilkins, Journals @Ovid, Accessmedicine, WileyInterScience, Cochrane Library, UpToDate, ClinicalKey, Mosby's ClinicalKey for Nursing, Ebrary, Springer, and PubMed.